World Plants Logo

 Flower Description

 It is a dioecious species.
-Male form small yellow cones which release large amounts of pollen.
+Male specimens form small yellow cones which release large amounts of pollen.
 These cones can persist through most of the season.

 Fruit Description